jejacobs23/osteo/README.md

     M=$OUTPUT_DIR/adapter_metrics.txt \
     TMP_DIR=<path to temp directory>/working_temp
 ```
 **Step 5) Convert uBAM to FASTQ:** Now we use Picard and the "SamToFastq" function to take the uBAM files, which have been modified so that Illumina adapter sequences are marked with the "XT" tag, and converts them to .fastq files for further processing.
 It produces a .fastq file in which all extant meta data (read group info, alignment info, flags and tags) are purged.
 What remains are the read query names prefaced with the @ symbol, read sequences and read base quality scores.
 The meta data will be added back later in the MergeBam step.
-See GATK Tutorial 6483 for details: https://software.broadinstitute.org/gatk/documentation/article?id=6483
+See GATK Tutorial 6483 for details: https://software.broadinstitute.org/gatk/documentation/article?id=6483.
+Separate SamToFastq steps were carried out for the tumor and matched normal samples.

 By setting the CLIPPING_ATTRIBUTE to "XT" and by setting the CLIPPING_ACTION to 2, the program effectively removes the previously marked adapter sequences by changing their quality scores to two.
 This makes it so they don't contribute to downstream read alignment or alignment scoring metrics.